 Posted 01 July 2012 - 03:10 PM

-Template Group = your grouped primitives that you want to use as template
+Template Group = your grouped primitives that you want to use as a template

-Found Group Name = new group name to which add primitives if found
+Found Group Name = new group name to which add primitives if they are found

-Attribute Name = attribute that use as compare
+Attribute Name = attribute to use as comparision

 In attached scene just replace red node with compiled version of this code.
 As group = "template", as found group name = "thesame" and as attribute = "area_clamped".